keerthik/unity-pkg-test/README.md

+#unstable

 Creating a package
 ==========

+# Unstable branch

+This is for testing if Unity projects can add packages from an alternate branch than main.

 # Welcome

-Welcome to the BitGym Unity Package test
+Welcome to the BitGym Unity Package test.